SystemsApproach/private5g/ran.rst

 is to collect the available input data centrally, make a globally optimal decision, and then push the respective control parameters back to the base stations for execution.
-Evidence using an analogous approach to optimize wide-area networks over many years (see for example B4) is compelling.
+Evidence using an analogous approach to optimize wide-area networks over many years (see, for example, B4) is compelling.

 .. _reading_b4:
 .. admonition:: Further Reading